edchuchuchu/CarND-Vehicle-Detection/report.md

 Third, hog_channel.
 Since we already know all of the 3 channel of YCrCb are useful.
 We will use all the channel for hog_channel.
 Fourth, spatial size and hist bins.
 At the beginning, I use 16x16 and 16 for my first try.
 But the accuracy isn't good enough.
 Because it will ignore too much info from original 64x64 image.
 After little tweak, I use spatial=32x32 and bin=32.
+After first review, I change orient from 9 to 11, pix_per_cell from 8 to 16, spatial_size back to 16x16.
+It still perform well and decrease run time a lot.

 #### 3. Describe how you trained a classifier using your selected HOG features.